pluralsight/guides/in-review/sql/getting-the-consolidated-sum-of-transactions-grouped-by-currency-just-using-mysql/article.md

 For this table, I had added a new column that tells the direction. `1` being credit and `2` being debit.
 The values `1` and `2` don't mean anything to us, but technically, out in the real world, it's going to be a foreign key to another table that holds the values.
 I have intentionally used positive numbers to mimic the real-world scenario.

-## Sample Data

-A sample data of the contents of the table, which we currently use for one user is as below:
+Consider the sample data set shown below.
+It represents values for one user:

     ╔═════════╦═══════════════════════╦═════════╦══════════╦═══════════╦════════╦═════════════════════╗
     ║  TranID ║        Subject        ║ Amount  ║ Currency ║ Direction ║ UserID ║      TimeStamp      ║